-School lunches should be paid for in advance and preferable at the beginning of each term or half term.
-Free school meals are available for children in certain circumstances, and we would encourage you to apply for these if you are entitled to them.
+School lunches should be paid for in advance and, preferably, at the beginning of each term or half term.
+Free school meals are available for all Reception and Key Stage 1 children, as well as for other children in certain circumstances; we would encourage you to apply for these if you are entitled to them.
 Application forms are available from the School Office who will treat every case with complete confidentiality.